 This will be true even if the recipient, for internal or other non-federal purposes, labels or treats its agreement as a procurement, a contract, or a procurement contract.
-Neither the title nor the structure of an agreement determines whether the agreement - for purposes of federal grants administrative requirements - is a subaward or is instead a procurement "contract" under an award.
+Neither the title nor the structure of an agreement determines whether the agreement -- for purposes of federal grants administrative requirements -- is a subaward or is instead a procurement contract under an award.
+The substance of the relationship should be given greater consideration than the form of agreement between the recipient and the outside entity.